Kong/kong/CONTRIBUTING.md

 - Do not update CHANGELOG.md yourself.
 Your change will be included there in due time if it is accepted, no worries!

-If the above guidelines are respected, your Pull Request has all its chances to be considered and will be reviewed by a maintainer.
+If the above guidelines are respected, your Pull Request has all it's chances to be considered and will be reviewed by a maintainer.

 If you are asked to update your patch by a reviewer, please do so!
 Remember: